cyberark/secretless-broker/test/mysql_handler/README.md

 #### Run the tests in Docker
-Make sure you have built updated Secretless binaries for your platform and updated Docker images before running the test suite.
+Make sure you have built updated Secretless binaries for Linux and updated Docker images before running the test suite.

 To run the test suite in Docker, run:
 ```